MicrosoftDocs/windows-insider/wip/troubleshooting.md

 1. **Check the known issues.**

 We document known issues in our [flight blog posts](https://blogs.windows.com/blog/tag/windows-insider-program/).
-This is the first place you should check if you're seeing an issue.
+This is the first place you should check if you are seeing an issue.
 We may already be working on it.

 2. **Check for updates.**